2026 Summer Dance Intensive

 Who drives the students to and from the dorms?

-• Our Executive Director, Jeff, drives students in our Mercedes Sprinter.
+• Our Executive Director, Jeff, drives students in the ministries Mercedes Sprinter.
 Jeff holds a commercial drivers license with passenger endorsements, has a clean record, and extensive experience driving the company on tour throughout the U.S. for over a decade.

 Can I drive myself to and from the dorms?